What we do

 The Indian Parliament has about 790 members from over 40 political parties.
 Each MP represents close to two million citizens.
 Parliament passes 60 Bills a year on average.
 However, MPs do not have trained and high quality research staff or structured institutional support to help them navigate the complexities of various legislations and assess their implications.
 Structured institutional support would help support preparation of MPs for debates in Parliament.

-PRS aims to deepen and broaden the legislative process by providing MPs with the necessary data and analysis for debates in Parliament and for deliberations in committee meetings.
+PRS aims to deepen and broaden the legislative process by providing MPs with the necessary data and analysis for debates in Parliament.
 This is done by synthesising feedback from a range of stakeholders to provide MPs with comprehensive information on an issue.
 The aim is to complement the knowledge base and expertise that already exists in the government, citizen’s groups, businesses, and other research institutions.

 Given that MLAs across states face similar constraints, PRS aims to strengthen the legislative process through research support, policy updates and workshops for MLAs to interact with policy experts and academics and exchange policy ideas and best practices.
 The Laws of India website is a searchable web based public database created by PRS of all laws passed by the legislatures of different state/UT in India.